Sher-Chowdhury/node_study_guide/npm/readme.md

 ```

 In this case `standard --fix` is coammand you can run inside a node package repo to automatically fix all the linting issues.

+## using "module.exports"

+see https://github.com/Sher-Chowdhury/node-exports-demo for examples on how module.exports works, to pull in javascript functions from withing the package itself.